 Have good timing

 Timing is everything when you are switching from one card to another.
-If you are changing to a card with an annual fee, make sure you time your switch in advance because of the wait period.
-If you are moving to a card with a lower annual fee or no fee, make sure you change within a timeframe to avoid paying the fee for the old card.
+If you are changing to a card with an annual fee, make sure you time your switch in advance because of the waiting period.
+If you are moving to a card with a lower annual fee or no fee, make sure you change within a time frame to avoid paying the fee for the old card.

 Ask about rewards transfer

 You have likely accumulated rewards on your current card that you would like to keep.
 When you transition to a new card, make sure you have a clear understanding of how your rewards will be transferred.
 Your rewards will transfer to your new card, but their value might shift.